Arch Linux for Banana Pi

 - Refresh and update:

-sudo pacman -Syu - If the update touched kernel/boot components, plan a reboot.
+sudo pacman -Syu - If the update touched kernel or boot components, plan a reboot.
 Keep serial or local console access available.

 - Reboot: